JaydevVadachhak/soft-color-picker/README.md

 # soft-color-picker
-A Chrome Extension For Picking up a colors from broweser active tabs!!
+A Chrome Extension For Picking up a colors from browser active tabs!!